dr-joe-wirth/primerForge/README.md

 software to identify primers that can be used to distinguish genomes

 ## Installation
+`primerForge` is incompatible with versions python3.8 and below and python3.12 and above.

 ### `pip` installation
+`primerForge` can be installed with the following commands:

 ```shell
 pip install primerforge
 conda install ispcr
 ```

 ### `conda` installation
 A `conda` installation is currently unavailable due to `khmer` being unsupported.
-We are actively trying to resolve this.
+We are actively working to resolve this.

 ### Manual installation

 > [!NOTE]
 > This might take up to ten minutes.
-> `primerForge` is incompatible with version of python3.8 and below and python3.12 and above.

 ```shell
 git clone https://github.com/dr-joe-wirth/primerForge.git